dbrgn/collectd-cpu-temp/README.md

 ### arris\_modem

-This module will collect upstream/downstream channel metrics from a DOCSIS3 Arris cable modem and depends on requests and beautifulsoup python modules.
+This module will collect upstream/downstream channel metrics from a DOCSIS3 Arris cable modem.
+You must install `requests` and `beautifulsoup` python modules for it to work.

     sudo apt-get install python-requests python-beautifulsoup